- Our School

-Teachers establish trusting relationships with pupils to support their well-being, ensuring they feel safe and nurtured.
-Within school there is a dedicated team responsible for pastoral care, while each year group is assigned a Head of Year and a Year Teacher (known as Guidance Teachers) who belong to the Pastoral Care Team.
+Teachers establish trusting relationships with pupils to support their wellbeing, ensuring they feel safe and nurtured.
+Within school there is a dedicated team responsible for pastoral care, with each House assigned a Head of House and two House Teachers (known as Guidance Teachers).

 The role of the Guidance Teacher is to know the children in their care and act as the first point of contact if a pupil needs help or if there are emotional, social or academic concerns.
 Pastoral staff provide support and guidance to children and their families.

-Children who take up a Foundation place at Heriot’s are supported by a member of staff who is trained in supporting young people who are bereaved.
-Where required, the Foundationers’ Co-ordinator provides children with the appropriate care to help them and their families.
+Children who take up a Foundation place at Heriot’s are supported by their Guidance Teacher and the Foundation Co-ordinator, both trained in supporting young people who are bereaved.
+Where required, the Foundationers’ Co-ordinator and Guidance Teacher provide appropriate care and work with external agencies to help them and their families.
 Enabling Foundationers to thrive and be successful is fundamental to the ethos of the school.

 Kindness, effort and happiness are key features of life at Heriot’s.
 The pastoral team’s role with children and families is to ensure everyone flourishes in the Heriot’s community.